-Fourth graders not proficient in reading is the percentage of fourth-grade public school students who did not reach the proficient level in reading as measured by the National Assessment of Educational Progress (NAEP).
-Public schools include charter schools and exclude Bureau of Indian Education schools and Department of Defense Education Activity schools.
+IN READING is the percentage of fourth-grade public school students who did not reach the proficient level in reading as measured by the National Assessment of Educational Progress.
+For this indicator, public schools include charter schools and exclude Bureau of Indian Education and Department of Defense Education Activity schools.